-- 1 Remove the split pin, propeller nut and washer. - 2 Remove the propeller and thrust holder. - 3 Apply genuine grease to the propeller shaft before installing a new propeller. - 4) Install the thrust holder, propeller, washer and propeller nut onto the shaft. - (5) Install a new split pin into the nut hole and bend it.
+- 1 Remove the split pin, propeller nut and washer. (and stopper for 40C) - 2 Remove the propeller and thrust holder. - 3 Apply genuine grease to the propeller shaft before installing a new propeller. - Install the thrust holder, propeller, washer and propeller nut onto the shaft. - (5) Install a new split pin into the nut hole and bend it.